-Offspring of approved Domestic Shorthairs, or of Russian-type cats, mated to Russian Blues, Russian Whites or Russian Blacks shall be registered on the Reference Register as Russian Type as long as the request for registration is accompanied by a DNA test certificate(s) showing that the kitten or entire adult is not a carrier of colour point, longhair, chocolate, cinnamon, PKD, PK-Def and PRA-CEP290 and that the cat is blood type A, not carrying B. Their suitable progeny shall be eligible to progress to the Supplementary Register and be registered as Russians after the required number of generations.
+Offspring of approved Domestic Shorthairs mated to Russian Blues, Russian Whites or Russian Blacks shall be registered on the Reference Register as Russian Type as long as the request for registration is accompanied by a DNA test certificate(s) showing that the kitten or entire adult is not a carrier of colourpoint, longhair, chocolate, cinnamon, PKD, PK- Def and PRA-CEP290 and that the cat is blood type A, not carrying B. Russian-type cats mated to Russian Blues, Russian Whites, Russian Blacks or other Russian-type cats shall be registered on the Reference Register as Russian Type.
 Cats on the Reference Register cannot be shown as Russian but can be used for breeding.